Deep Bayesian inference for seismic imaging with tasks: Sampling from the posterior distribution

 \subsubsection{Preconditioning}

-In addition to selecting proper stepsizes, the converge of the iterations in Equation~\ref{sgld} depends on how strongly the different weights of the deep prior are coupled to the data.
+In addition to selecting proper stepsizes, the converge of the iterations in equation~\ref{sgld} depends on how strongly the different weights of the deep prior are coupled to the data.
 Without preconditioning, i.e., $\B{M}_k = \B{I}$, SGLD updates all parameters with one and the same stepsize.
 This leads to slow convergence of the insensitive weights that are weakly coupled to the data.
 To avoid this situation, \citet{li2016preconditioned} proposed an adaptive diagonal preconditioning matrix extending the RMSprop optimization algorithm \citep{rmsprop}.
-This preconditioner is deigned to speed up the initial warmup and subsequent sampling stage of the iterations in Equation~\ref{sgld}.
-To define this preconditioning matrix, let $\delta \B{w}$ denote the gradient in Equation~\ref{sgld} at the $k\text{th}$ iteration, i.e.,
+This preconditioner is deigned to speed up the initial warmup and subsequent sampling stage of the iterations in equation~\ref{sgld}.
+To define this preconditioning matrix, let $\delta \B{w}$ denote the gradient of the negative log-posterior density (equation~\ref{imaging-obj}) at the current estimate of weights $\B{w}_k$, i.e.,

 Given these gradients, define the following running pointwise sum on the pointwise square of the gradients

 where the parameter $\beta$ controls the relative importance of the elementwise square of the gradient compared to the current iterate $\B{v}_{k}$.
 The $\B{v}_0$ is initialized as a vector with $M$ zeros.
 By choosing,